 S-functions use a special calling syntax called the S-function API that enables you to interact with the Simulink engine.
 This interaction is very similar to the interaction that takes place between the engine and built-in Simulink blocks.

 S-functions follow a general form and can accommodate continuous, discrete, and hybrid systems.
 By following a set of simple rules, you can implement an algorithm in an S-function and use the S-Function block to add it to a Simulink model.
-After you write your S-function and place its name in an S-Function block (available in the User-Defined Functions block library), you can customize the user interface using masking (see Block Masks).
+After you write your S-function and place its name in an S-Function block (available in the User-Defined Functions block library), you can customize the user interface using masking (see Create Block Masks).